Mubarak Ali Gilani

 Mubarak Ali Shah Gillani (15 August 1936 – 15 May 2021) was a Pakistani Sufi religious leader in the United States.
 A member of the Qadiriyya tariqa, he was the founder of The Muslims of America (TMOA) and also founded the International Qur'anic Open University (IQOU).

 With full titles his name appears as El-Sheikh Syed Mubarak Ali Shah Gillani Hashimi.

 Early life and education

 Mubarak Ali Shah Gillani was the eldest son of Pir Maqsood Shah Gilani, having two brothers and four sisters.
 His family were the historical caretakers and custodians of the Mian Mir shrine in Lahore.

 He graduated from the University of the Punjab, where he founded the Adventure Club for climbers and mountaineers.

 Political career

 In the 1970s, Gilani was active in Pakistan's national politics, having joined Air Marshal Asghar Khan’s Tehreek-i-Istaqlal, becoming the party's Punjab chapter vice president.
-Due to his political involvement, he was arrested thrice by the Zulfikar Ali Bhutto Government, pushing him to move to Saudi Arabia before shifting to the United States.
+Due to his political involvement, he was arrested twice by the Zulfikar Ali Bhutto Government, pushing him to move to Saudi Arabia before shifting to the United States.